krancour/brignext/PROPOSAL.md

-Should any PoC code be reused in any form, additional rigor will be applied to reconcile it with the final draft of this proposal and to ensure high degrees of code hygeine, commit hygeine, and test coverage.
+Should any PoC code be reused in any form, additional rigor will be applied to reconcile it with the final draft of this proposal and to ensure high degrees of code hygiene, commit hygiene, and test coverage.

 ### Development Approach